Franklinliu/SpCon-Artifact/README.md

 We aim to apply for the availability, functionality and reusability badges.

 This readme first shows how to quickly use SpCon to detect smart contract permission bugs.
+Secondly, we demostrated the detail on the reproduction of experiment result in the paper.
-Secondly, we demostrate the technical detail namely SpCon API document for potential reusability or integration in the future.
+Finally, we provided an example to show how to reuse SpCon and the API document is available for potential reusability or integration in the future.

 ## Root Directory Structure
 ```